Ostrya virginiana: Subdivisions

 Populations along the Atlantic coast have slightly smaller leaves, and are sometimes separated as O. virginiana var. lasia Fernald.

 Habitat and ecology

 In temperate areas of the US and Canada, Ostrya virginiana is found in lowland and foothill forests, where it is predominantly an understory tree.

 In Mexico and Central America, Ostrya virginiana is found in cloud forests and humid portions of mid-elevation oak, pine–oak, and pine forests between 1200 and 2800 meters elevation.

 The buds and catkins are important source of winter food for some birds, notably ruffed grouse (Bonasa umbellus).
 Additionally, the nutlets and buds are eaten by birds, deer, and rabbits.

 Uses

-It is grown as an ornamental plant and is sometimes used as a street tree.
+It is not typically grown as an ornamental plant and is sometimes used as a street tree.

 Its wood is very resilient and is valued for making tool handles and fence posts.

 Being a diffuse porous hardwood and having extremely high density and resistance to compression, it is an excellent material for the construction of wooden longbows.